 How is an eRetreat different than the Spiritual Deepening Program in-person small group experience?

-The Spiritual Deepening eRetreat adapts the same content from the in-person small group experience for an online format.
+Building community, transforming lives, and going deeper into the life of the Spirit together -- these are the things that Quaker meetings and other spiritual communities do well together.
+The Spiritual Deepening eRetreat program seeks to create virtual opportunities for connection and growth by adapting the Spiritual Deepening program content for an online format.
 While exploring text, activities, and spiritual practices, your interactions with other participants will be through written discussions and sharing.
-Like the in-person program, the online group is lead by a trained facilitator.
+Like the in-person program, the online group is lead by an experienced facilitator.

 What is the content of the online program?

 The program content for each eRetreat focuses around foundational readings, activities for sharing spiritual stories, and exploring spiritual practices in order to strengthen and deepen both individual and communal experiences of spiritual connection.